 402.101 Short title.
-This chapter shall be known and may be
+This chapter shall be known and may be cited as uniform commercial code-sales.

 402.102 Scope; certain security and other transactions excluded from this chapter.
-Unless the context otherwise requires, this chapter applies to transactions in goods; it does not apply to any transaction which although in the form of an
+Unless the context otherwise requires, this chapter applies to transactions in goods; it does not apply to any transaction which although in the form of an unconditional contract to sell or present sale is intended to operate only as a security transaction nor does this chapter impair or repeal any statute regulating sales to consumers, farmers or other specified classes of buyers.